-- It is intended that all building meetings shall be scheduled within the work day but shall not infringe on preparation time as designated by the schedule set forth in Section B.2 of this article. - 2.
+- 1. It is intended that all building meetings shall be scheduled within the work day but shall not infringe on preparation time as designated by the schedule set forth in Section B.2 of this article. - 2.
 Individual building hours may be adjusted to hold building staff meetings as long as such adjustment stays within the parameters set forth in Section A or F of this article.
 Any adjustments in time schedules shall be made by the building administrator with input from the employees.

-G. Compensatory Time
+G. Compensatory Trade Time

-Compensatory time shall, upon employee request, be arranged in the amount of time equal to the amount spent for any of the following a.
-Any District and/or building responsibility scheduled beyond the normal work day.

-5/26/1217 ormal work day.

-- b.
-Whenever an employee is given additional supervisory responsibilities within the work day, beyond his/her regular assignment unless resulting from a personal emergency. - 2.
-Employees will notify the administrator in a timely manner when compensatory time is being used or accrued. - 3.
-When employees participate in meetings beyond the normal work day, the administrator shall make every effort to arrange adequate opportunities for compensatory time.
-If the teacher feels the arrangements for providing comp time are not adequate, s/he may request they be reviewed by the district office. - 4.
-Compensatory time is not expected to be taken within the regular teacher-pupil contact period (i.e., during regularly assigned classes which might create the need for a substitute), or during designated preparation periods. - 5.
-All employees may be required by their building administrators to return for after-school activities up to three (3) times per school year without compensatory time.
-It is understood that employees may be required to return for more than three (3) after-school activities.
-In such cases, compensatory time shall be provided in accordance with section F of this article. - Employees who work less than full-time shall receive compensatory time for after school activities in excess of their FTE x 3.
-Paid extra duty activities are excluded from the provisions of this section. - 6.
-In the event a teacher is required by an administrator to participate in a meeting for which compensatory time cannot be arranged, the teacher shall be paid in accordance with extra duty schedule Article 22.L.
-This does not apply to Article 9.F.5 (required 3 days).
+- 1. Compensatory Trade time shall be defined as paid release time that, upon prior approval of an administrator employee request, be is provided to a unit member arranged in the amount of time equal to the amount spent for any of the following: - a.
+Any District and/or building responsibility scheduled beyond the normal work day. - b.
+Whenever an employee a unit member is given additional supervisory responsibilities within the work day, beyond his/her regular assignment unless resulting from a personal emergency. - 2.
+Employees Unit members will notify the administrator at least twenty-four (24) hours in advance in a timely manner when compensatory trade time is being used or accrued. - 3.
+When employees participate in meetings beyond the normal work day, the The administrator shall make every effort to arrange adequate opportunities for use of accrued compensatory trade time.
+If the teacher unit member feels the arrangements for providing comp trade time are not adequate, s/he may request they be reviewed by the district office. - 4.
+Compensatory Trade time is not expected allowed to be taken within the regular teacher-pupil contact period (i.e., during regularly assigned classes which might create the need for a substitute), or during designated preparation periods.